Placement Testing Services

 - ENGL 846: 5-unit course, Reading and Writing Connections.
 Check out your options.

 - ENGL 105: 5-unit course, Composition.
 Transfer credit: UC; CSU.
 Check out your options.

 - ENGL 100: 3-unit course, Composition.
 Transfer credit: UC; CSU.
 Check out your options.

 - ENGL 100 Honors: This course is a 3-unit course that teaches critical thinking, reading and writing and qualifies for honors credit.
 This course is transferable to University of California (UC) and California State Universities (CSU).
 Honors students usually have received an A or B in previous English classes.
 They may have taken AP English in high school or have received good previous instruction.
 Honors students want classes with high standards which will allow them to realize ambitious goals.
 Honors classes also may include more self-directed projects, group work, and presentations than other classes.
 Honors students will work with like-minded peers and staff who will support them in their academic endeavors.

 Where and when can you take the placement test?

 Placement tests are held at the Assessment Center at Bldg.
 2, computer lab room 2116.
-Please check the posted hours of operation at the Assessment Center, or view session times online.
+Please check the posted hours of operation at the Assessment Center, or by visiting website.